Wondering how customers engage with your brand over time?

 - Read rate: This represents the average read rate over the first 12 months of the subscriber experience.
 This metrics is important to understand if subscribers are interested to your content in the first 30 days.

 - Complaint rate: This metric shows the average complaint rate over the first 12 months of the subscriber experience.
-It is important to see where you might be losing subscriber interest.
+It is important to see where you might be losing subscriber interest by comparing your email content in the first 30 days with the content later on.

 - Engaged subscribers: This metric shows the percentage of subscribers who remain engaged with a program over the first 12 months.
 It is helpful to identify the new subscribers who continue to interact with the email program after 12 months.